mykcryptodev/endaoment-integration-docs/docs/login-user.md

 ## Next Steps

 With the user logged in, your app is now open to performing a host of new actions on their account.
-You should now consider implementing the [opening a new DAF flow](./open-daf.md)
+You should now consider implementing the [opening a new DAF flow](./open-daf.md).

+> If you would like to skip ahead, you can use the tool provided [here](https://app.dev.endaoment.org/dev/token) to generate a development JWT token.
+Remember that this functionality is only available in development and should be replaced with your own OAuth server in production.